 It is necessary for MCVET to stay informed regarding the status of each site.
-Cooperators/contractors are asked to submit crop history/land use, fertility, and seeding report from the Protocol forms for each crop type after all seeding operations have been completed.
-Directions to the site (an electronically drawn map is best) and legal land descriptions must be sent to the MCVET Coordinator no later than June 1st, 2016.
+Cooperators/contractors are asked to submit site legal land description, crop history/land use, fertility, and seeding report from the Protocol forms for each crop type after all seeding operations have been completed.
+Directions to the site (an electronically drawn map is best) and legal land descriptions must be sent to the MCVET Coordinator no later than May 3rd, 2021.